mac40/BEFD/1_Introduction_to_Time_Series_Analysis.md

 ## Real Life Examples

-The first step in any time series investigation always involves careful scrutiny of the recordeddata plotted over time
+The first step in any time series investigation always involves careful scrutiny of the recorded data plotted over time

 ### Johnson & Johnson